tnhu/kanji/README.md

 });
 ```

 Import the script in the same page with the HTML fragment.
-When you start interacting with the form, you notice the component is instantiated and its handlers are executed.
+When you start interacting with the form, you notice the component is instantiated and its handlers are executed (open your browser JavaScript console first).
 You can play with [this sample online at jsfiddle](http://jsfiddle.net/tannhu/H4fTe/6/)

 ## Reference